Bea Alonzo: Personal life

-Alonzo was previously in a relationship with actor and former onscreen partner Gerald Anderson, which ended in 2019.
-In an interview, Alonzo revealed that the breakup was due to Anderson "ghosting" her, as well as allegations of infidelity involving actress Julia Barretto.
+Alonzo was in a relationship with late actor Miko Palanca, her co-star on K2BU and It Might Be You, until 2008.
+Having met in 2002, Palanca had courted her for four years before becoming a couple.
+Alonzo later dated actors Jake Cuenca, Zanjoe Marudo, and Gerald Anderson.
+In an interview, she revealed that the breakup with Anderson in 2019 was due to him "ghosting" her, as well as allegations of infidelity involving actress Julia Barretto.
 She further stated that she felt hurt by his actions, particularly the gaslighting she experienced during their relationship.

 On July 18, 2023, Alonzo announced her engagement to actor Dominic Roque.
 However, the couple confirmed the end of their relationship with a joint Instagram post on February 11, 2024.

-As of June 2025, Alonzo was in a relationship with Vince Co, the president of Puregold.
+It was later revealed in June 2025 that Alonzo was in a relationship with Vincent Co, the president of Puregold.
+On July 13, 2026, they were married in a civil ceremony at the Makati City Hall, officiated by Mayor Nancy Binay.

 Legal issues

 In May 2024, Alonzo filed three cyber libel complaints at the Quezon City Prosecutors Office against showbiz columnists and online hosts Cristy Fermin and Ogie Diaz, their co-hosts in their respective online programs and an online basher who is pretending to be close to her, involving “false, malicious, and damaging” reports of her alleged tax evasion.

 The following month, Alonzo's former driver, Efren Torres Delos Reyes filed with the DOLE's National Labor Relations Commission a labor case against her for wrongful dismissal, abuse, maltreatment, harassment and lack of separation pay.
 Her lawyer, Joey Garcia alleged that the case is tainted with malice.